Canoe/Kayak – Sprint

-All events are designated by a letter and number indicating the type of boat (C for canoe or K for kayak) and the number of paddlers in the boat as well as the distance to be covered.
+All events are designated by a letter and number indicating the type of boat (C for canoe or K for kayak) and the number of paddlers in the boat (1, 2 or 4) as well as the distance to be covered (200m, 500m or 1000m).
 Each event features eight racing lanes.
-Depending on the number of entries, there will be preliminary heats, semifinals and finals.
-The A final ranks the first eight places and the B final determines places 9 through 16.

 Canada’s Olympic Canoe/Kayak Sprint History (Pre-Paris 2024)

 Canadian paddlers have been winning Olympic medals since the sport made its debut at Berlin 1936 where Frank Amyot won gold in the C-1 1000m and Frank Saker and Harvey Charters won silver in the C-2 10,000m to go with their bronze in the C-2 1000m.
 After a pair of medals at London 1948 and one at Helsinki 1952, it would be another 24 years before a Canadian paddler stood on an Olympic podium, when John Wood won C-1 500m silver on home waters at Montreal 1976.